neharanadee/American_Express_Sponsored_Hack/README.md

 7. Return to the previous screen, scroll to the bottom, and tap Developer options.
 8. In the Developer options window, scroll down to find and enable USB debugging

-## Part I: Run the APP using APK file
+## Option I: Run the app using APK file
 1. Open your Android’s Settings
 2. Scroll down and tap Security
 3. Allow app installationfrom external sources.
 (The process might be different in different devices)